An audit is a systematic evidence gathering process.

 and can be either

-incorporated or unincorporated and can be either
+incorporated or unincorporated and be

 privately or publicly